-Thank you for choosing a Convey-All® self-propelled bin fill conveyor.
+Thank you for choosing a Convey-AllTM Self-Propelled Bin Fill Conveyor.

-Convey-All® products are built by Meridian Manufacturing Inc. The equipment we design and manufacture meet the exacting standards of the agricultural industry.
+Convey-AllTM is a member of the Meridian Manufacturing Inc. family.
+The equipment we design and manufacture meet the exacting standards of the agricultural industry.

 Keep this manual for future reference.
-Call your dealer, distributor, or Meridian, if you need assistance, information, additional/replacement copies, or a digital version of this document.
+Call your dealer, distributor, or our office, if you need assistance, information, additional/replacement copies, or a digital version of this document.